aseprite/api/api/sprite.md

 Returns a new [tileset](tileset.md#tileset) and adds it to the sprite's tilesets.

-If no parameters are given, the resulting tileset will have just one empty tile and a tile size equal to the active [sprite grid size](#spritegridbounds).
+If no parameters are given, the resulting tileset will have only one empty tile and a tile size equal to the active [sprite grid size](#spritegridbounds).

-If Grid or Rectangle is specified it is used to set the resulting tileset's origin and tile size.
+If a Grid or Rectangle is specified, it is used to set the resulting tileset's origin and tile size.

 numTiles specifies the number of tiles we want the tileset to contain